AuditaSecurity/Public-Reports/README.md

 # AuditaSecurity
 Audita is a security collective of long-term industry experts.
 We leverage years of building and security knowledge to provide a safety net against hacker attacks.
-Working to find as many critical/high issues as possible, each vulnerabuility comes with a complete testing of the exploit executed by the dedicated team.
+Working to find as many critical/high issues as possible, each vulnerability comes with a complete testing of the exploit executed by the dedicated team.

 ## Solutions 🔎
 EVM-focused Solidity experts, emphasizing on: